haiwen/seafile-admin-docs/manual/deploy/README.md

 ## Manually deployment options

 * [Deploying Seafile with MySQL](using_mysql.md)
-* [Deploying Seafile with SQLite](using_sqlite.md), note, deploy Seafile with SQLite is no longer recommended
+* [Deploying Seafile with SQLite](using_sqlite.md), note, deploy Seafile with SQLite is deprecated since version 11.0
 * [Config Seahub with Nginx](deploy_with_nginx.md)
 * [Enabling Https with Nginx](https_with_nginx.md)
 * [Config Seahub with Apache](deploy_with_apache.md)